 Bios of Local Government Staff

-Patricia Burke is a Land Use Training Specialist with the New York State Department of State.
+Patricia Burke is a Local Government Specialist with the New York State Department of State.
 Prior to her service at the Department of State, she worked at the New York State Office of Real Property Services.
 Ms. Burke holds a master’s degree in Regional Planning from the State University of New York at Albany, with an environmental concentration that studied wind turbine planning considerations, and a Bachelor of Arts in Political Science from St. John Fisher College in Rochester.
 Prior to her public service, she was an editor for a national legal publishing firm.

 Ari Epstein is an Excelsior Service Fellow at the NYS Department of State.
 Ari is planning and implementing new initiatives to enhance local government data management and analytic capabilities.
 He is also assisting the Division of Local Government services in program evaluation and adoption of new technologies.
 Prior to joining state service, Ari was an assistant director at Cornell University responsible for shared campus governance services.
 Ari holds a BS from Cornell University where he studied biology, classics, and law, and a MPA and CAS in Conflict Resolution from the Maxwell School of Citizenship and Public Affairs at Syracuse University where he studied government finance and innovation management.

-Christopher Grant is a Land Use Training Specialist with the New York State Department of State, which is responsible for administering the Local Government Efficiency (LGE) program.
+Christopher Grant is a Local Government Specialist with the New York State Department of State, which is responsible for administering the Local Government Efficiency (LGE) program.
 This program provides financial and technical assistance to improve the efficiency of local governments.
 Mr. Grant joined the Department of State in 2007 after working in the banking industry, where he was a Director in charge of commercial real estate lending.
 He received a Bachelor of Arts in Urban and Economic Geography from the University of Toronto, a Master of Business Administration from Columbia University’s Graduate School of Business, and recently completed a Masters of Urban and Regional Planning at the University at Albany, SUNY.

 Catherine M. Hamlin

-Catherine Hamlin has been with the Department of State as a Land Use Training Specialist since 2007.
+Catherine Hamlin has been with the Department of State as a Local Government Specialist since 2007.
 Previously, she worked as the Washington County Planner for more than five years.
 Catherine earned both her Bachelor of Arts Degree and her Master’s Degree from the State University of New York at Albany.
 Her post-graduate course work focused on urban issues and planning, with independent study in the areas of smart growth and new urbanism.
 Catherine resides in Glens Falls where she has been active in her community and the region, serving on various boards and committees, including the Glens Falls City Planning Board; the Queensbury/Glens Falls Joint Committee on Smart Growth; the Champlain Watershed Improvement Coalition of New York; and the Adirondack Resource, Conservation and Development Council.

-Linda King is a Land Use Training Specialist with the Department of State's (DOS) Division of Local Government.
+Linda King is a Local Government Specialist with the Department of State's (DOS) Division of Local Government.
 Ms. King previously worked in the Governor’s Office of Employee Relations (GOER) as a Program Manager for Public Employee Federation (PEF) member training programs.
 Before joining GOER, she worked in DOS’s Division of Coastal Resources on local waterfront revitalization plans, education and outreach.
 Linda was previously employed by the Troy School District, where she worked as a Secondary Education Social Studies Teacher.
 She has also worked as an Environmental Planner for the Albany County Environmental Management Council, and was employed by Champagne Associates Transportation Engineering Firm.
 Linda has a Bachelor of Arts in Geography and Environmental Science from Plattsburgh State University College of New York, a Master of Arts in Planning from Arizona State University, and Certification as a Secondary Education Social Studies Teacher from Siena College.

 George W. Korchowsky

-George Korchowsky is a Land Use Training Specialist (LUTS II) with the Department of State’s Division of Local Government.
+George Korchowsky is a Local Government Specialist (LGS II) with the Department of State’s Division of Local Government.
 He works for the New York State Appalachian Regional Commission program, a 13-State program that promotes socioeconomic development throughout the spine of the Appalachian Mountains.
 George joined the Department of State in September 2007.
 Prior to that, he had been a finance professional with over 15 years of Wall Street financial analysis and advisory experience, including eight years as a ratings analyst with Standard & Poor’s.
 In addition, George is a recently retired Navy Reserve officer, retiring as a Captain in 2007, and he served for 12 years as an appointed member of one of New York City’s Community Boards.
 George has a Bachelor of Science in Political Science (International Affairs) and Naval Engineering from the U.S. Naval Academy and a Master of Business Administration in Management from the University of California at Los Angeles (UCLA).
 He has also been on the faculty of Albany Academy’s Social Studies Department and of Siena College’s Department of Finance.

-Robert Roeckle is Land Use Training Specialist with the New York State Department of State assigned to the Local Government Efficiency program.
+Robert Roeckle is Local Government Specialist with the New York State Department of State assigned to the Local Government Efficiency program.
 Mr. Roeckle presents training programs and provides technical assistance to local municipal officials on government efficiency, intermunicipal cooperation and land use planning.
 Prior to joining New York State in 2007, Mr. Roeckle spent 21 years as a Building Inspector, Code Enforcement Officer and Zoning Enforcement Officer; most recently for the Town of Wilton, administering both the Building Code and the Zoning Ordinance for the town and providing review of all planning and zoning applications to the town.
 He is a graduate of the State University at Buffalo and holds a Bachelor of Arts in Environmental Design.

-Joann Ryan is a Land Use Training Specialist with the New York State Department of State’s Office of Local Government, Coastal Resources and Community Sustainability.
+Joann Ryan is a Local Government Specialist with the New York State Department of State’s Office of Local Government, Coastal Resources and Community Sustainability.
 She is a grant administrator for the Local Government Efficiency program, a statewide program for municipalities sharing services and the New York City Watershed Partnership and Protection Council, an agency assisting the New York City Watershed communities protect the City’s water supply.
 Ms. Ryan’s public sector experience also includes serving as a legislative analyst in the New York State Senate and as principal planning staff for the City of Albany Board of Zoning Appeals.
 Joann returns to public service after a ten year stint working in the fast paced telecommunications industry performing all phases of site acquisition, project planning and development.

-Kevin Schwenzfeier is a Land Use Training Specialist with the New York Department of State’s Division of Local Government.
+Kevin Schwenzfeier is a Local Government Specialist with the New York Department of State’s Division of Local Government.
 He provides training and grant assistance to local municipal officials on government efficiency and planning.
 Prior to joining the Department in 2016, Mr. Schwenzfeier spent 3 years with the City of Troy Department of Public Utilities as a GIS Coordinator for water and sewer infrastructure.
 Kevin created an interactive online mapping interface capable of being updated through any mobile device.
 He also worked as a Regional Planner with the Northwest Vermont Regional Planning Commission where he was project manager for the regional brownfields program, energy efficiency committee leader, led Town Master Plan Updates, and was a member of the Healthy Communities Consortium.
 Mr. Schwenzfeier holds a Bachelor’s Degree in Geography from the University of New Hampshire with a focus on Environmental Conservation.
 He earned a Master’s of Regional Planning from SUNY at Albany in 2009; specializing in Community, Environmental, and Land Use Planning.

-Kyle Wilber is a Municipal Management Consultant with the New York State Department of State.
+Kyle Wilber is a Local Government Specialist with the New York State Department of State.
 He has dedicated the majority of his professional career, as well as much of his public life to local government service.
 This has included the promotion of sustainable communities through programs like the New York City Watershed Memorandum of Agreement and the New York State Quality Communities Initiative.
 Currently, Kyle is responsible for the implementation of the Local Government Efficiency program to assist local governments identify opportunities to reduce costs and increase the efficiencies of local service delivery.
 He is also the New York State Program Manager, for the Appalachian Regional Commission, a federal-state-local partnership that promotes community development throughout the spine of the Appalachian Mountains.
 In his free time he is very active in local government activities in his home community, currently serving as the Chairman of the Town of Ghent Zoning Board of Appeals and as a Lieutenant in the Ghent Volunteer Fire Company.
 Kyle holds a Bachelors Degree in Geography and Urban Planning from the University of Binghamton.

 John-David Wood (J-D)

-J-D Wood is a Land Use Training Specialist with the New York State Department of State.
+J-D Wood is a Local Government Specialist with the New York State Department of State.
 He received a master’s degree in Regional Planning from the State University of New York at Albany in 2003, and holds a B.A. in Behavioral Sciences from SUNY Plattsburgh.
 A former National Park Ranger and Parks & Recreation seasoned veteran (prior to his career in planning), J-D applies his passion for open space, smart growth and preservation of natural and historic resources to his current work.
 J-D has worked for several Capital Region planning firms, local government planning and advisory boards.